Deep Dive

 Ranking #1 can help indirectly because AI retrieval systems often use traditional search indexes to find candidate pages.
 However, ranking alone doesn't guarantee citation.
 AI systems evaluate pages independently based on content parsability, trust signals, and extractability — criteria that differ significantly from Google's ranking factors.

 Yes.
 A well-structured page with clear definitions, author attribution, and self-contained paragraphs can be cited by AI even if it doesn't rank on page one of Google.
-This is especially true for niche topics where fewer high-quality sources exist.
+This is especially true for niche topics where fewer high-quality sources exist, and for Perplexity, which weights freshness and clarity over backlink-derived authority.